Catfish from Farm to Table

 How to Handle Catfish Safely

-- Fresh Catfish: Catfish is kept cold during distribution to retail stores to prevent the growth of bacteria and to increase its shelf life.
+- Fresh catfish: Catfish is kept cold during distribution to retail stores to prevent the growth of bacteria and to increase its shelf life.
 Catfish should feel cold to the touch when purchased.
 Select fresh catfish just before checking out at the register.
 Put packages of catfish in disposable plastic bags (if available) to contain any leakage that could cross-contaminate cooked foods or produce.
-Make the grocery your last stop before going home.
+Make the grocery store your last stop before going home.

-Proper wrapping prevents “freezer burn,” which appears as leathery spots and is caused by air reaching the surface of food.
-Cut freezer burned portions away either before or after cooking the catfish.
+- Proper wrapping prevents “freezer burn,” which appears as leathery spots and is caused by air reaching the surface of food.
+Cut freezer-burned portions away either before or after cooking the catfish.
 Heavily freezer-burned products may have to be discarded because they might be too dry or tasteless.

 Safe Thawing

 FSIS recommends three ways to thaw catfish: in the refrigerator, in cold water and in the microwave.
 Never defrost catfish on the counter or in other locations.
 It’s best to plan ahead for slow, safe thawing in the refrigerator.
 Catfish fillets will usually thaw overnight.
-Whole catfish may take 1 to 2 days to thaw.
+Whole catfish may take one to two days to thaw.
 Once the raw catfish thaws, it can be kept in the refrigerator an additional day or two before cooking.
 During this time, if catfish thawed in the refrigerator is not used, it can safely be refrozen without cooking first but the quality may be affected.

 Catfish defrosted in the microwave should be cooked immediately after thawing because some areas of the fish may become warm and begin to cook during microwaving.